erwinkramer/synology-nas-bootstrapper/README.md

 The [docker-compose.yaml file](./garden/docker-compose.yaml) configures all containers.
 Create a project called `garden` in Container Manager based on this file, and fill in the variables in the `.env` file.
 It does the following:

-1. Provisions `watchtower` and `duckdns` as internal services without inbound traffic.
+1. Provisions `watchtower` and `cloudflare-ddns` as internal services without inbound traffic.

 1. Configures `caddy` as reverse proxy for all inbound traffic.